OXID-eSales/oxideshop-user-documentation/releases/releases-65/oxid-eshop-653.rst

 Due to incorrect header parsing, it would be possible to pass additional values in a header after a line break in special cases.

-The vulnerability has been classified by CWE as CWE-20, and it is not known what the impact of an executed attack would be.
+The vulnerability has been classified by CWE as CWE-20, and it is not known what the impact of an attack would be.

 Other improvements: